BAAS

 Speler van BAAS in gemeente Tytsjerksteradiel

-In BAAS, a little dog walks down the street in augmented reality.
+In BAAS, a little dog walks down the street through augmented reality.
 The little dog leads you alternately to questions about poverty and to fun games.
-Soon the kids are busy.
+Soon, the kids playing the game are busy following the different quests.
 Shooting penalties while Bonnie is goalkeeping, answering questions about money….
 And then quickly move on, because Bonnie is already taking you to the next part: tug-of-war!
-The route is filled in beforehand by the community workers in the backend.
-This way we make sure that everything fits exactly in the right street.
-All answers from the serious game on poverty are stored (AVG-proof) in a database.
-Based on the data, better research can be done into the perception of poverty in the neighbourhoods concerned.
+The route is mapped out beforehand by the community workers in the backend.
+This way we make sure that everything fits exactly in the selected street.
+All answers from the serious game on poverty are stored (privacy-secure) in a database.
+Based on the data provided, more research can be done on the perception of poverty in the neighbourhoods concerned.
 This way, the game has even more impact.

 Johan will be happy to tell you more!